Computational Tradeoffs of Optimization-Based Bound Tightening in ReLU Networks: Results

 \subsection{Strong Versus Weak Activation Bounds}

 Our first analysis seeks to determine how different the strong and weak bounds are to each other.
 This has also been reported in \cite{liu2021algorithms}, but for the sake of completeness we also include our analysis.
-For this comparison, we use the relative optimality (RO) gap given by $\frac{|\widehat{LB} - LB|}{|LB|+10^{-10}}$, where $\widehat{LB}$ and $LB$ are the weak and strong lower activation bounds obtained by the LP and MIP, respectively.
+For this comparison, we use the relative bound tightness (RBT):= $\frac{|\widehat{B} - B|}{|B|+10^{-10}}$, where $\widehat{B}$ and $B$ are the weak and strong activation bounds obtained by the LP and MIP, respectively.
 In Figure \ref{fig:net_quality_reg}, we display a summary of our results.
 Overall, we can see that the strong and weak bounds are remarkably similar to each other.
 Though not shown, results are similar for the upper activation bounds.
-In the worst case, we obtained a weak bound whose value was twice that of the corresponding strong bound (Figure \ref{fig:100x10_quality_reg}).
+In the worst case, we obtained a weak bound whose value was twice that of the corresponding strong bound for net 10x100.
 We also observe an expected decay in the strength of the weak bound with respect to the depth of the network.
-We confirmed this with an analysis of the relative gap layer by layer, which we omit here due to space requirements.
-However, we remark that we obverse an \emph{exponential} growth on RO gap by layer.
+We confirmed this with an analysis of the RBT layer by layer, which we omit here due to space requirements.
+However, we remark that we observe an \emph{exponential} growth on RBT by layer.